MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-service-to-service.md

     Request.Headers["X-Xbl-Deny-Scope"] = "Multiplayer.Manage";
 ```

-This header ensures that the Multiplayer.Manage access policy is not used as an override when checking a user’s access (from the user header) to a session.
+This header ensures that the Multiplayer.Manage access policy is not used as an override when checking a user's access (from the user header) to a session.
 It can be used to ensure that a user has the correct access to a session and that the server access is not overriding any other blocks because of visibility or join restrictions.

 > [!NOTE]
 > When setting this header, the `Multiplayer.Runtime` access must also be granted for the web service as a fall-back.
 This allows access even when user permissions are denied.
 Otherwise, no service access is granted in an error scenario and a 403 status will be returned. `Multiplayer.Runtime` access requires an acting user, so the `X-Xbl-Deny-Scope` header will only work together with the `X-Xbl-OnBehalfOf-Users` or a user claim obtained from a `DelegationToken` claim.